-The Dutch have been alarmed by a number of high-profile drug-related murders in recent years: of lawyer Derk Wiersum, whose client was due to testify against a suspected drug lord, in 2019 and crime reporter Peter R. de Vries, who advised the same witness, in July.
+The Dutch have been alarmed by a number of high-profile drug-related murders: of lawyer Derk Wiersum, whose client was due to testify against a suspected drug lord, in 2019 and crime reporter Peter R. de Vries, who advised the same witness, in July.

 With twenty to 25 assassinations per year, the number is higher than in the last century but below the peak of 2014, when there were 34 assassinations.

-Der Spiegel blames the Dutch’s “naive” approach to drugs, but that accusation isn’t borne out by the facts.
+Der Spiegel blames the “naive” Dutch approach to drugs, but that accusation isn’t borne out by facts.

 Dutch police and prosecutors spend between 20 and 30 percent of their budgets on drug cases every year.
 Investigations into drug cartels have doubled in five years.
 With effect: drug offenses have gone down from 18,000 to 13,000 in a decade, or 1.6 percent of all crimes.
 One in five prisoners was convicted of a drug-related offense.

-If anything, the numbers suggest the Dutch criminal justice system devotes too much resources to drugs rather than too little.
+If anything, the numbers suggest the Dutch criminal justice system devotes too many resources to drugs, not too little.
 Drug crimes are a tiny share of the total.
-Drug use in the Netherlands is low compared to other European countries.
+Drug use in the Netherlands is low by European standards.

 German teenagers know how to get their hands on drugs better than their Dutch peers.
-15 percent say they know where to get cocaine.
+15 percent claim they know how and where to find cocaine.
 20 percent claim they could get MDMA.
-For Dutch kids, the figures are 11 and 16 percent, respectively.
+In the Netherlands, the figures are 11 and 16 percent, respectively.

 German aren’t bluffing.
 Once they grow up, they use more drugs too.
 1.6 percent of Germans under the age of 35 used cocaine last year compared to 1 percent of the Dutch.